chmllr/wikizen/SPEC.md

 In terms of abstract types, we can describe a Wiki and Wiki Pages as follows.

     Wiki = {
-      name: String,
       freeID: Int,
       root: WikiPage,
       deltas: [Delta]
     }

-A wiki object has a name, next free page ID, root page and a list of deltas, representing a list of changes.
+A wiki object has the free page ID, root page and a list of deltas, representing a list of changes.
 At run time, this object is rendered to a tree of wiki pages of the following type:

     WikiPage = {